Anvarys/evolution-simulation/README.md

 ## Evolution Simulation
 This is a project about simulating [Evolution](https://en.wikipedia.org/wiki/Evolution) and it's [natural selection](https://en.wikipedia.org/wiki/Natural_selection)

+On the website you can change different parameters of the simulation and traits of species, then you will observe the different charts on how the species mutate and evolve (it shows the traits of the most popular species)

 ## TODO

 1. Make species and so that they can multiply ✅